Astromis/SentenceGraph/README.md

 ```
 # Where to get a UDPipe model

-Currently, the Russian UDpipe model is provided.
-You can train your own model for other languages.
+You can download the Russian model that I've trained by [this link](https://drive.google.com/file/d/1U8ggulRWaoGBRZNpaA-7H6hg_rKG_-BP/view?usp=sharing) You can train your own model for other languages.
 English model, in particular, can be found [here](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-2998).
 The guide how to train your own model, see [here](https://astromis.github.io/2019/05/15/discover_the_udpipe.html).
 # Relateg projects:

 * [UDPipe](https://github.com/ufal/udpipe)